 In the next Roots and Shoots, I’ll continue with more steps that go into designing a garden and maybe have an update on my progress.

 Have gardening questions?
-Email firstname.lastname@example.org.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Email firstname.lastname@example.org.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.